- It's important to know how to set out your response and what to include.

 - detail what action will be taken as a result

-- clearly advise that the complainant can take the case to the Ombudsman if they are still dissatisfied.
+- clearly advise that the complainant can take the case to the Ombudsman if they are still dissatisfied and include information about sources of support.

 Remember, most complaints are resolved successfully at the first stage, but a good response takes time and careful thought.
 It's worth the effort.